Mostafa-Khab/images/README.md

 - logger can be found in deps in [gfx-project](https://github.com/Mostafa-Khab/gfx-project.git),

 ### NOTE:
-this small project was made for learning purposes, so don't overrate it :smile:.
+This small project was made for learning purposes, so don't overrate it :smile:.

+### NEW:
+You can now create an image from a string (or even wstring) and a font file.